SymaxWiesbaden/smaxt-dev/installation/addin-xlsx.md

 #### 3. Install the Add-In

-Quit all currently running instances of Excel
-.
-Start the setup-routine from the folder where you unzipped the archive and follow the on-screen instructions.
+First quit all currently running instances of Excel.
+Then run the setup-routine from the folder where you unzipped the archive and follow the on-screen instructions.

 **Note:**